SHODAN: Appearances

 SHODAN was introduced in the 1994 video game System Shock by Looking Glass Studios, where it acts as the artificial intelligence (AI) in charge of the research and mining space station orbiting Saturn.
 Shortly after a computer hacker removes SHODAN's ethical constraints in order to hasten its work on a mutagenic virus, she believes herself a god and takes control of the station, killing most of the crew and using the virus to turn the survivors into her minions.
 The player, in the role of the hacker from earlier, stops SHODAN's attempt to attack Earth with the space station's laser and then prevents her from transmitting herself into Earth's computer network.
 During the course of the game, SHODAN will taunt the player both verbally and through messages, using the space station's defenses and her minions to impede the player.
 After destroying most of the space station, the player enters cyberspace, where they fight SHODAN's abstracted form and destroy her.
 In the 2023 re-release of the game by Nightdive Studios, the final battle with SHODAN is different, with the player instead restoring her ethical constraints and returning SHODAN to her previously docile state.

 SHODAN returns in System Shock 2, where she survived by attaching a part of herself to a grove the hacker in the first game had jettisoned from the space station.
 A passing starship recovers the grove, where the ship is now attacked and taken over by SHODAN's minions who are no longer under her control.
 When the player's character, a soldier, boards the starship, SHODAN communicates with them in the guise of one of the starship's scientists.
 After the soldier finds the scientist's long-dead body, SHODAN reveals herself, and offers cybernetic upgrades in an uneasy alliance to defeat her rogue creations.
 However, after the grove is dealt with, SHODAN betrays the soldier and begins to use the ship's faster-than-light engine to warp reality and slowly remake it in her image.
 The soldier proceeds through areas constructed from SHODAN's memories before battling her core in cyberspace while her humanoid avatar attempts to stop him.
 The soldier manages to destroy SHODAN's core, but she transfers her consciousness to an escape pod's human female passenger, taking over her body and ending the game on a cliffhanger.

 In 2017, development on a third System Shock title was announced, set after the events of the first two games, with SHODAN returning.
-The title would have explored her "some of her motivations from the earlier games", and would have instead treated her as highly intelligent instead of insane, with lead developer Warren Spector stating "She deserves better than that."
+The title would have explored "some of her motivations from the earlier games", and would have treated her as highly intelligent instead of insane, with lead developer Warren Spector stating "She deserves better than that."
 Outside of the System Shock series, other games by System Shocks publisher Origin Systems alluded to the character via easter eggs, such as Crusader: No Remorse and BioForge.